Laureate

-Laureate heads on coins, ancient and modern: Above: Vespasian, as Caesar (73 AD); Below: Napoleon as Emperor (1812).
+Laureate heads on coins, ancient and modern: Above: Titus, as Caesar (73 AD); Below: Napoleon as Emperor (1812).

 Laureate (/en/), meaning "crowned with laurel", signifies eminence or association with literary awards or military decoration.
 The term is used for recipients of the Nobel Prize, the Gandhi Peace Award, the Student Peace Prize, distinguished poets, and for former music directors of orchestras who retain some level of involvement.

 History

 In ancient Greece, the bay laurel (Laurus nobilis) was sacred to the god Apollo, and as such, sprigs of it were fashioned into crowns or wreaths of honor for poets and heroes.
 This symbolism has been widespread ever since.
 "Laureate letters" in old times meant the dispatches announcing a victory, and the epithet was given, even officially by universities, to distinguished poets (e.g. to John Skelton).

 The name of "baccalaureate" for a bachelor's degree shows a confusion with a supposed etymology from Latin bacca lauri (the laurel berry), which, though incorrect, involves the same idea.